huggingface/lighteval/README.md

 ## How to navigate this project
 `lighteval` is supposed to be used as a standalone evaluation library.
+- To run the evaluations, you can use `run_evals_accelerate.py` or `run_evals_nanotron.py`.
-- [src](https://github.com/huggingface/lighteval/tree/main/src) contains the lib itself
+- [src/lighteval](https://github.com/huggingface/lighteval/tree/main/src/lighteval) contains the core of the lib itself
-    - [main.py](https://github.com/huggingface/lighteval/blob/main/src/main.py) is our launcher, that you should use to start evaluations
     - [lighteval](https://github.com/huggingface/lighteval/tree/main/src/lighteval) contains the core of the library, divided in the following section
+        - [main_accelerate.py](https://github.com/huggingface/lighteval/blob/main/src/main_accelerate.py) and [main_accelerate.py](https://github.com/huggingface/lighteval/blob/main/src/main_nanotron.py) are our entry points to run evaluation
         - [logging](https://github.com/huggingface/lighteval/tree/main/src/lighteval/logging): Our loggers, to display experiment information and push it to the hub after a run
         - [metrics](https://github.com/huggingface/lighteval/tree/main/src/lighteval/metrics): All the available metrics you can use.
 They are described in metrics, and divided between sample metrics (applied at the sample level, such as a prediction accuracy) and corpus metrics (applied over the whole corpus).
 You'll also find available normalisation functions.
         - [models](https://github.com/huggingface/lighteval/tree/main/src/lighteval/models): Possible models to use.
 We cover transformers (base_model), with adapter or delta weights, as well as TGI models locally deployed (it's likely the code here is out of date though), and brrr/nanotron models.